MohammedUmair123/Smart-Attendance-Management-System-Proxy-attendance-detection/README.md

 Preprocessing 🛠️: The captured image is preprocessed to enhance quality and remove noise.
 Attendance Verification ✅: The detected head count is compared with the registered number of students to verify attendance and detect any discrepancies.
 Data Logging 📊: The attendance data is logged into the system, providing a digital record for future reference.
+Useage : Decreasing the Manual effort by 50%